Yifei-AHU/Awesome-Text-Image-Person-Retrieval/README.md

 ## 🙏 Acknowledgments
 - Thanks to Dr. **Yang Bai (白杨)** from Wuhan University for her efforts in organizing works related to dialogue-based person retrieval.
 - Thanks to Associate Professor **Shuanglin Yan (严双林)** from Nanjing Forestry University for his efforts in organizing works related to text-image person retrieval.
-- Thanks to Mr. **Yong Wu (伍勇)** from Anhui Normal University for his efforts in organizing works related to text-image person retrieval.
+- Thanks to Mr. **Yong Wu (伍永)** from Anhui Normal University for his efforts in organizing works related to text-image person retrieval.
 - Thanks to Dr. **Xiaowei Zhao (赵小卫)** from Anhui University for his efforts in organizing works related to semi-supervised text-image person retrieval.

 ## 🤝 Contributing